NCAS-CMS/cms-website/_archer2/unified-model.md

 ## Standard Suites

 CMS maintain a number of standard suite configuations on ARCHER2.
 All standard suites available are detailed on the [UM Configurations]({{ '/unified-model/configurations' | relative_url }}) page.

-## Porting a suite from ARCHER to ARCHER2

-See the [porting page]({{ '/archer2/porting/' | relative_url }}) for instructions on how to port a UM suite or UMUI job to ARCHER2.
-Example suites that CMS have already ported can also be found on this page.

 ## Performance